Stonewallx/Stone-ATO-Pestily/README.md

 # Support / Feedback

-Make a post in the **Modding #mod-support-requests** channel of the [official Across the Obelisk Discord](https://discord.gg/across-the-obelisk-679706811108163701).
+Post an issue in the Github here, or make a post in the **Modding #mod-support-requests** channel of the [official Across the Obelisk Discord](https://discord.gg/across-the-obelisk-679706811108163701).
 Feel free to ping me in there.